UW-Madison Academic Programs

 At this time, the Wisconsin Energy Institute does not coordinate energy-related research opportunities for undergraduates at UW-Madison.
 However, recognizing the valuable experience that research can provide to undergraduate students, we have provided a number of tips and resources for those who are interested in working with energy researchers as an undergraduate.

 All UW-Madison students are eligible.
-The competition will be held at the Eighth Annual Nelson Institute for Environmental Studies Earth Day Conference on Monday, April 22, 2014.
-Entries are due March 31, 2014.
+The competition will be held at the Energy Hub Conference at the Gordon Dining and Event Center on November 18, 2016.
+Entries are due October 28, 2016.

 Learn more about the competition here.

 |Grant Title||Sponsor Agency/Organization||Program Description||First Major Deadline|

 The Education Innovation Committee (EIC) invites high-impact, innovative proposals that improve the College of Engineering (COE) undergraduate student educational experience.
 Projects will be supported through gift and undergraduate differential tuition funds.